 With podcasts, video, and Alexa, people may have different opinions as to what marketing is or does in 2018, but no matter how you cut it, good marketing does 3 things – builds your brand, strengthens your relationships, and activates sales.
 At its core, marketing is about building meaningful connections.
 It encompasses a number of different strategies and tactics across advertising, email, content creation, social media, and more to help accomplish a company’s goals.

 The digital world also impacts financial decisions more so than in the past with 62% of investors use online resources when making financial decisions.1 Advisors are also beginning to use digital more.
-In fact, 85% of Financial Advisors use social media for business2, and 80% of those advisors that use social have gained new clients through marketing activities.2
+In fact, 84% of Financial Advisors use social media for business2, and 92% of those Advisors have gained new assets through marketing activities.2

 So, we know people are spending time online and we know a lot of Advisors are using these digital resources.
 Why?
 Because they work.